top of page

 I'm a visual science communicator.
 Science can be vague, too complex or straight up confusing.
 That's why illustrations and figures are crucial to public understanding.
 My goal with my science illustration is to inspire people to give objects, even an everyday rock on the street, a chance to spark some interest.

 I operate out of San Francisco.
-I currently work full-time as an Editorial Production Lead at Newsela.
+I currently work full-time as an Editorial Production Lead of Multimedia at Newsela.

 Outside of science illustration, I write comics, paint, take care of my dear snakes, of course, collect rocks.